ethicalwolf/om211/README.md

-- 👋 Hi, I’m Trabelsi Omar
+- 👋 Hi, I'm Omar Trabelsi and I currently work as a network administrator
-- 👀 I’m interested in Networking,Programming,Cybersecurity
+- 👀 I’m interested in Networking,Programming and Cybersecurity

 <!---